As a travel nurse, avoiding Furnished Finder scams and finding safe and reliable travel nurse housing is a top priority.

 If you’re wondering if Furnished Finder is legit, the answer is yes.
 But just like with any legitimate website, there are always going to be those people out there who will find any way possible to scam a person.

-These online housing scams can range from overcharging for low-quality properties to straight-up fraudulent listings that don’t exist.
+These online housing scams range from overcharging for low-quality properties to straight-up fraudulent listings that don’t exist.

 Or, they gather the information they obtained from your housing application and then perform identity theft using that info.